Modeling the spatial growth of cities: Statistical physics models

-where $\mathcal{C}$ represents all the possible neighboring sites and $\eta$ modulates the dependence between local potential difference and probability.
+where~$i,k$ are the coordinates of a site with no potential difference ($\phi_{ik}=0$, black dot in Fig.~\ref{fig:niemeyer}),~$(i',k')$ is a site connected to the black sites (white sites in Fig.~\ref{fig:niemeyer}),~$\mathcal{C}$ represents all the possible neighboring sites and $\eta$ modulates the dependence between local potential difference and probability.
 As in the case of the DLA, the electric field satisfies the Laplace equation

 with the boundary equations described previously.
 In the case $\eta=1$, the probability is proportional of aggregation is proportional to the potential and simulations reveal a fractal dimension $d_f$ about ~$1.75\pm0.02$, similar to the DLA.
 For $\eta=0$, the growth is compact and $d_f=2$.
 When $\eta \gg 1$, the produced shapes tend to be linear and $d_f \rightarrow 1$.